cwahn/notes/haskell/cis-194/lecture-3-recursion-patterns-polymorphism-and-the-prelude.md

     acosh :: a -> a
     atanh :: a -> a
   ```

+### a2
 - ```haskell
   class (Real a, Fractional a) => RealFrac a where
     properFraction :: Integeral b => a -> (b, a)
   ```
   - The function `properFraction` takes a real fractional number x and returns a pair (n,f) such that x = n+f, and:
     - n is an integral number with the same sign as x; and
-    - f is a fraction with the same type and sign as x, and with absolute value less than 1.
+    - f is a fraction with the same type and sign as x and with an absolute value less than 1
 - ```haskell
   class (RealFrac a, Floating a) => RealFloat a where
     floatRadix :: Integer -> a